God Has Not Called You To Be a ‘Great Homeschooler’

 Goal Setting For Teens

-While we want our teens to move toward self-regulation and independence, it’s important to remember that executive function is not always at a consistent level in the maturing human.
-Teens are in a constant state of growth and development, and sometimes certain areas will fall back while others surge ahead.
-The child who efficiently managed … Continue reading Goal Setting For Teens
+While we want our teens to move toward self-regulation and independence, it’s important to remember that executive function is not always consistent in the maturing human.
+Teens are in a constant state of growth and development, and sometimes, certain areas will fall back while others surge ahead.
+The child who efficiently managed advanced classes and … Continue reading Goal Setting For Teens

 Goal Setting in Your Homeschool